Impact of interventions on tobacco use morbidity and mortality

 There is emergent evidence to support tobacco dependence interventions in the perinatal period.
 However, despite the harmful effects of smoking in the perinatal period, tobacco dependence intervention for this priority population is insufficient.
 In order to gain leadership support for the integration of tobacco dependence interventions into practice, it is important to incorporate evidence into planning tools and discussions with decision makers.

-- Canadian Smoking Cessation Clinical Practice Guideline: Pregnant and Breast Feeding Women: Best Practice Guideline
+- CAN ADAPTT Canadian Smoking Cessation Guideline for Pregnant and Breast Feeding Women

 - Interventions for Promoting Smoking cessation during Pregnancy: Article

 - Expecting to Quit A Best-Practices Review of Smoking Cessation Interventions: Article

 - Pregnets-Health Care Provider Literature: Reference list

 - Smoking in the Preconception and Prenatal Periods: Power point- ROW

 Why start from scratch when there are evidence-based program examples and tools which already exist to help you move your project forward.
 These programs include a variety of models/frameworks, templates, tools, and resources to help you plan, implement and evaluate your program.
 Contact the programs directly for more information or resources.

 - British Columbia Centre of Excellence for Women’s Health: LIBERATION!
 HELPING WOMEN QUIT SMOKING: Brief Tobacco Intervention Guide